dgorhe/blog/_posts/2022-10-28-How-To-Use-Ginsburg.markdown

 ---

-# How to Avoid Typing Your Password Each Time
+# How to Avoid Typing Your Password Each Time (Option 1)
 This seems like a pretty pedantic thing, but if you're logging in and out of Ginsburg all the time, it can get pretty annoying.
 Fortunately there's a pretty simple solution.
 Your computer checks a folder called `~/.ssh/` whenever you login via `ssh`.
 Specifically it checks whether a matching key is available on the remote machine.
 It's not exactly a copy but the details are not super important.

 ### Step 1.